CURRENCIES: British Pound Slides To 2-month Low As Rate-hike Hopes Fade

 Continue Reading Below

-The pound dropped to a two-month low versus the dollar on Tuesday, dropping below $1.27 level after Bank of England Gov. Mark Carney ruled out an imminent rate increase.
+The pound dropped to a two-month low versus the dollar on Tuesday, slipping below $1.27 after Bank of England Gov. Mark Carney ruled out an imminent rate increase and extending losses as worries emerged over Prime Minister Theresa May's ability to strike an agreement that would allow her Conservatives to maintain a minority government.

 Sterling tumbled to $1.2621, plumbing levels last seen on April 17, after trading as high as $1.2758 earlier in the session.
 It traded at $1.2738 late Monday in New York.

-The selloff came after Carney in his Mansion House speech said, (http://www.marketwatch.com/story/boe-chief-carney-too-early-to-lift-interest-rates-2017-06-20) "now is not yet the time" to begin tightening monetary policy.
+Initial pressure came after Carney, in a speech Tuesday morning to bankers at Mansion House, said (http://www.marketwatch.com/story/boe-chief-carney-too-early-to-lift-interest-rates-2017-06-20) "now is not yet the time" to begin tightening monetary policy.
 After data last week showed U.K. inflation had soared to 2.9% in May, investors started to speculate about when the central bank would step in to control rising consumer prices.
 Sterling started rising against the dollar after that inflation data, topping the $1.28 level.

 "Carney's warning that 'now is not the time' to tighten should hardly be a surprise, given his record of favoring looser monetary policy, but it does reiterate the MPC's preference for looking through the current high levels of inflation for the time being," said Neil Wilson, senior market analyst at ETX Capital, in a note.